Knowledge base

 iperf3 -c ip_du_synology

-- The test result will show up after a few seconds.
-You will then be able to view bandwidth rates in sending and receiving between your computer and your Synology NAS.
+- The results of the tests will appear after a few seconds.
+You will then be able to view the bandwidth throughput for uploads and downloads between your computer and your Synology NAS.

 Link to this FAQ: